brooth/jeta-site/mysite/home/markdown/multi-modules.md

     <h2>Multi-Module Projects</h2>
 </div>

-Multi-module projects is the place where *Jeta* does its best.
+Multi-module projects is the place where *Jeta* feels at home.
 You can share metacode between modules, override behavior, substitute classes and so on.
 It also should be important for any project, since projects are frequently composed of at least couple of modules - main and test.
+And the helper methods can be used in any of these modules.

-As it mentioned in ["dependency injection" article](/guide/inject), you are allowed to extend providers.
-To make that possible, you must create one code-base for all your modules.
+As mentioned in [*Dependency Injection*](/guide/inject) article, you are allowed to extend injection providers.
+To make that possible, you must create one metacode-base for all your modules.
 In this tutorial, we will stick the approach that we used in the previous guides - *MetaHelper*, which holds singleton instance of the metasitory.

-Projects can include as many modules as it's needed and the helper methods can be used in any of these modules.
-However, for this guide we are using two - main and test.

 To be able to add metacode from one module into another, e.g. from test to main, metasitory provides a method for: